jayadams011/stickit/README.md

 #### Note instance properties:
 ###### coords
-An array with elements [x,y] where x and y represent the top-left corner's position relative to the viewport. *Default: [500,200]*
+Array.
+Elements [x,y] where x and y represent the top-left corner's position relative to the viewport. *Default: [500,200]*
 ###### height
+Number.
 The note's height in pixels *Default: 250*
 ###### width
-The note's width in pixelsi *Default: 250*
+Number.
+The note's width in pixels *Default: 250*
 ###### title
+String.
 The first of two content sections.
 Contains slightly enlarged "title" text.
 12 character limit. *Default: 'My Note'*
 ###### contents
+String.
 The second content section.
 Contains the "body" of the note text. *Default: empty string*
 ###### id
+String.
 A unique identifier given to the top level DOM node of the note as its id property.
 It is of the format 'note'+*num* where *num* is the instance's position in the array of all notes that currently exist (*Note.notes*).
 ###### filterColor
+String.
 The color of the note, which is created by applying filterColor's value as a background color to a semi-opaque element that is absolutely positioned directly over the note's highest level container, but under the content containers. **Note:** This value is not an exact representation of the background color, as the highest level container contains grey gradient shading. *Default: '#ff0'*
 ###### tilt & maxTilt
-tilt is the amount of rotate (in degrees) that is performed using CSS's transform property, and is a randomly generated value between -maxTilt and +maxTilt (also degrees). *Default maxTilt: 5*
+Number and Number. tilt is the amount of rotate (in degrees) that is performed using CSS's transform property, and is a randomly generated value between -maxTilt and +maxTilt (also degrees). *Default maxTilt: 5*
+###### trashed
+Boolean.
+If trashed is true, the item will simply not be rendered to the screen.
+All other attributes remain unchanged. *Default: false*
+###### sfx
+String.
+Will be placed as a class in the class attribute of the highest level container of the object.
+This in turn correlates to CSS animations attached to that class name in style.css. 'newnote' makes the note waggle when rendered. 'loadednote' makes the note pop out of the screen. sfx is assigned to an empty string at the end of render(). *Default: 'newnote'*
+###### curl
+String.
+Like sfx, will be a class on the highest level container.
+This correlates to CSS classes that define the type of 'curl' effect that note corners exhibit.
+This value is randomly assigned on instantiation from the array of possible curls.

+#### Note instance function properties and prototype functions

 ## Contribute
 Issue tracker: <https://www.github.com/dsnowb/stickit/issues>